MyriamFentanes/eap-template/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

+This template deploys a web applicaton deployed on JBoss EAP 7 running on RHEL 7.

+`Tags: JBoss, EAP, Red Hat,EAP7`

+## Solution overview and deployed resources
-This template creates all of the compute resources to run JBoss EAP 7 on top of RHEL 7.2, instantiating the following components:
+This template creates all of the compute resources to run JBoss EAP 7 on top of RHEL 7.2, deploying the following components:
 - RHEL 7.2 VM
 - Public DNS
 - Private Virtual Network